LegoStormtroopr/unit-separated-values/examples/iris-data-set.usv.md

 collected the data to quantify the morphologic variation of Iris flowers of three related species.

-Two of the three species were collected in the Gaspé Peninsula "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus".

 ## Academic use

 The iris data set is widely used as a beginner's dataset for machine learning